Our Services

 That's why proper medical evaluation matters.
 ADHD is diagnosed based on a detailed history, symptom patterns, and ruling out other causes — not a single test.

-If you recognize these symptoms in yourself and want to better understand whether they align with Attention Deficit Hyperactivity Disorder (ADHD), a free AI-powered symptom checker can help you organize your experiences before your doctor's appointment.
+If you recognize these symptoms in yourself and want to better understand what might be causing them, check your symptoms with a free AI-powered assessment to help you organize your experiences before your doctor's appointment.

 There is no blood test or brain scan that confirms ADHD.